-A common and seriously-misleading travel trailereer forum recommendation is to adjust a WDH to fully counteract the travel trailer‘s nose ball weight.
+A common and seriously-misleading Caravaners Forum recommendation is to adjust a WDH to fully counteract the travel trailer‘s nose ball weight.
 Doing so, however, reduces the weight on the tow vehicle’s rear tyres.
 This reduces their ‘cornering power’.
 A WDH cannot decrease the travel trailer‘s still existing sideways yawing forces.
 Worse, however, is that the WDH has now reduced their ability to resist those forces.
 If the tow vehicle’s rear tyres exceed a critical level (typically of 8 degrees) they suddenly lose all grip.
 If that happens the rig will (irreversibly) jack-knife.

 This is a situation that, no matter how skilled, the driver cannot correct.
 This is because the sway sequence is random-like, so the driver cannot forecast the correction required.
 In this situation, the best the driver can do is to hold the central and, if possible, apply the travel trailer only.
 Never the tow vehicle brakes.
 The commonly-given advise, to accelerate, is inherently dangerous.
 It works well at low speed – but may cause the rig to reach a ‘critical speed’ where the rig is likely to jack-knife.

 The beginning of a travel trailer jack-knife.
 Pic: copyright – rvbooks.com.au